glitchgirl/notes/AWS/certifieddevelopernote.md

   - Monitoring/Troubleshooting - 33%

   Test review notes:
-  Reducing latency with DynamoDB / OLTP should be done with global tables (if global users), and use eventually consistent reads instead of strongly consistent reads
+ - Reducing latency with DynamoDB / OLTP should be done with global tables (if global users), and use eventually consistent reads instead of strongly consistent reads
-  DAX is for read heavy, not write heavy.
+ - DAX is for read heavy, not write heavy.
-  User data features - run during boot cycle when first launched, and are executed with root user priv.
+ - User data features - run during boot cycle when first launched, and are executed with root user priv.
-  Pass through doesn't terminate instances/connections so it doesn't reduce load. cloudformation reference = !ref access key id / secret key only used by AWS CLI, other services use commands like get-login
+ - Pass through doesn't terminate instances/connections so it doesn't reduce load.
+ - cloudformation reference = !ref
+ - access key id / secret key only used by AWS CLI, other services use commands like get-login

   Youtube video Review notes(5:36:00):
-  Elastic Beanstalk-
+ - Elastic Beanstalk
     - PaaS - platform as a service (not recommended for large production loads)
     - Powered by cloudformation
     - EC2 instance preconfig